ImageGCN: Multi-Relational Image Graph Convolutional Networks for Disease Identification with Chest X-rays: Introduction

-Learning an image representation incorporating both neighborhood information and the original pixel information is difficult, because the neighborhood information is unstructured and varies for different nodes.
-Inspired by the emerging research on graph convolutional networks (GCN) \cite{kipf2017semi,hamilton2017inductive,chen2018fastgcn, schlichtkrull2018modeling} that can model graph data to learn informative representations for nodes based on the original node features and the structure information, we propose ImageGCN, an end-to-end GCN framework on ImageGraph, to learn the image representations.
-In ImageGCN, each image updates the information based on its own features and the images related to it.
-Fig. \ref{fig:ImageGraph} shows an overview of ImageGCN, where each node in an ImageGraph is transformed into an informative representation by a number of ImageGCN layers.
+Learning an image representation incorporating both neighborhood information and the original pixel information is not trivial, because the neighborhood information is unstructured and varies for different nodes.
+Inspired by the emerging research on graph convolutional networks (GCN) \cite{kipf2017semi,hamilton2017inductive,chen2018fastgcn,schlichtkrull2018modeling} that can model graph data to learn informative representations for nodes based on the original node features and the structure information, we propose ImageGCN, an end-to-end GCN framework on ImageGraph, to learn the image representations.
+In ImageGCN, each image updates the information based on its own features and the images that have certain relation with it.
+Fig. \ref{fig:ImageGraph} shows an overview of ImageGCN, where each node in an ImageGraph is transformed into an informative representation by a number of layers. {In Fig. \ref{fig:ImageGraph}, the proposed model ImageGCN (b) accepts the input of ImageGraph (a) and outputs the representation of images (c) that fed to the down stream tasks (d).}

 There are several issues when applying the original GCN \cite{kipf2017semi} to an ImageGraph.
-(1) The original GCN is inductive and requires all node features present during training, which does not scale out to large ImageGraphs.
+(1) The original GCN is transductive and requires all node features present during training, which does not scale out to large ImageGraphs.
 (2) The original GCN is for simple graphs and can not support the multi-relational ImageGraphs.
-(3) The original GCN is effective for low-dimensional feature vectors in nodes, and can not be effectively extended to nodes with high-dimensional or unstructured features in ImageGraphs.
-Thanks to GraphSAGE \cite{hamilton2017inductive}, the inductive learning issue was addressed for GCN; the multi-relational issue was also addressed by relational GCN \cite{schlichtkrull2018modeling}.
-However, the third issue, \ie applying GCN to high-dimensional or unstructured features still remains unaddressed.
-The ImageGCN is proposed to address this issue and further to incorporate the idea of GraphSAGE and relational GCN for batch propagation on multi-relational ImageGraphs.
+(3) The original GCN is effective for low-dimensional feature vectors in nodes, and cannot be effectively extended to nodes with high-dimensional or unstructured features in ImageGraphs.
+Thanks to GraphSAGE \cite{hamilton2017inductive}, the inductive learning issue was addressed for GCN; the multi-relational issue was also addressed by relational GCN (R-GCN) \cite{schlichtkrull2018modeling}.
+However, applying GCN to high-dimensional or unstructured features still remains unaddressed.
+The proposed ImageGCN in this paper is able to address this issue by designing appropriate message passing units.